Gang sign

-A gang signal, also known as a gang sign, is a verbal or visual way gang members identify their affiliation.
-This can take many forms including slogans, hand signs, colored clothing and graffiti.
-The wearer usually favors, or is in, that particular gang.
+A gang sign, also known as a gang signal, is a verbal or visual way gang members identify their affiliation.
+This can take many forms including slogans, hand signs, colored clothing, and graffiti to indicate that the signaller favors, or is a member of, the associated gang.
 Many of these, especially slogans and hand signs, have become part of popular culture, especially in African American hip hop culture.

 Hand signs

-"Throwing up" a gang sign (e.g., "Stacking", "page", "gang walk") with the hands is one of the most known and obvious forms of "claiming" or stating the gang one is affiliated with.
+"Throwing up" a gang sign (e.g., "stacking", "page", "gang walk", "banging") with the hands is one of the most known and obvious forms of "claiming" or stating the gang one is affiliated with.
 It is used in many situations where other identifiers may not be possible or appropriate, and it can also show that a gang member is in the area to "do business" as opposed to just passing through.
-Usually these signs are made by formation of the fingers on one or both hands to make some sort of symbol or letter.
+Usually, these signs are made by formation of the fingers on one or both hands to make some sort of symbol or letter.
 It can also serve to relay more specific information, such as what set they represent within a larger gang or in which activities they are currently taking part.
 Individual letters can be used to tell stories when flashed in rapid succession, each representing a word beginning with that letter.
 These signs, because they are displayed only when wanted (as opposed to the types of identifiers above), are usually the most consistent across various areas.
 Many of these hand signals are quite close to other common hand signs, and this can cause confusion among gang members, non-gang members, and anti-gang authorities.
+Most African American and Mexican gangs use these symbols.

 Another identifier that can be displayed only when desired is a gang handshake, which usually includes some component of the gang hand signs and/or other hand and finger symbols.